abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 ### 04-24-13

-Ajahn Chah used to emphasize the need for steadiness in our practice, especially with our application of effort—finding a level that pushes the edge a little bit, but is also sustainable and doesn't lead to our burning out.
+Ajahn Chah used to emphasize the need for steadiness in our practice, especially with our application of effort---finding a level that pushes the edge a little bit, but is also sustainable and doesn't lead to our burning out.
 Sometimes we want to focus on tangible results, and it's certainly gratifying to feel we're really getting somewhere, that